Berkeley Acceptance Rate: 18.3%

 One important thing to keep in mind is that because UC Berkeley is a public school, there are two very different tuitions that they offer based on whether or not a student is applying from within the state of California and is a resident of that state.
 Here are the two basic cost breakdowns from the previous school year that you can find on the school’s site.

-No matter if you are applying form within the state of California, or are an out-of-state applicant, it is quite clear that UC Berkeley can be very expensive.
+No matter if you are applying from within the state of California, or are an out-of-state applicant, it is quite clear that UC Berkeley can be very expensive.
 Luckily, there are a lot of financial aid options that incoming students can apply for and benefit from.

 Financial aid at UC Berkeley